almahmudbd/mtim.github.io/ruqyah/evileye.md

 1. That the evil eye is something real.
 2. The severity of the evil eye.
-3. The obligation of making ghusl wudoo' when requested; whether or not you think that you gave someone the evil eye.
+3. The obligation of making ghusl or wudoo' when requested; whether or not you think that you gave someone the evil eye.

 > 'Aa'ishah said: The person who had put the evil eye o­n another would be ordered to do wudoo', then the person who had been afflicted would wash himself (with that water).<sup><span class="footnote">Recorded by Abu Dawood.</span></sup>